Alivexem/CreatorPass/README.md

 ---

-## WHY CREATORPASS?
+## Why CreatorPass?

-1. Limited Monetization Options for Creators
+**1. Limited Monetization Options for Creators**

-Traditional platforms take significant cuts from creators' earnings.
+- Traditional platforms take significant cuts from creators' earnings.

-Monetization methods like ads and subscriptions often lack transparency and flexibility for creators.
+- Monetization methods like ads and subscriptions often lack transparency and flexibility for creators.

-2. Centralized Platform Dependence
+**2. Centralized Platform Dependence**

-Creators rely on centralized platforms that control their content, revenue, and audience access.
+- Creators rely on centralized platforms that control their content, revenue, and audience access.

-Platforms can de-platform creators without notice, affecting income and audience reach.
+- Platforms can de-platform creators without notice, affecting income and audience reach.

-3. Exclusivity Challenges
+**3. Exclusivity Challenges**

-Providing exclusive content to fans often requires third-party services, which can be costly and inefficient.
+- Providing exclusive content to fans often requires third-party services, which can be costly and inefficient.

-Fans lack a seamless way to access exclusive creator content without juggling multiple apps.
+- Fans lack a seamless way to access exclusive creator content without juggling multiple apps.

-4. High Fees for Fans and Creators
+**4. High Fees for Fans and Creators**

-Payment gateways charge high transaction fees for fans to access content, reducing creators' earnings.
+- Payment gateways charge high transaction fees for fans to access content, reducing creators' earnings.

-5. Ownership and Licensing Issues
+**5. Ownership and Licensing Issues**

-Creators often lack control over the intellectual property (IP) of their content on traditional platforms.
+- Creators often lack control over the intellectual property (IP) of their content on traditional platforms.

-Fans have no real ownership of purchased content or benefits.
+- Fans have no real ownership of purchased content or benefits.

-6. Lack of Incentive for Fans
+**6. Lack of Incentive for Fans**

-Fans who support creators don't receive tangible benefits or rewards in most cases.
+- Fans who support creators don't receive tangible benefits or rewards in most cases.

-No system exists to build stronger connections between fans and creators beyond financial support.
+- No system exists to build stronger connections between fans and creators beyond financial support.

-7. Lack of Interoperability
+**7. Lack of Interoperability**

-Fans and creators are restricted to specific platforms, making it hard to transfer benefits, memberships, or digital content across platforms.
+- Fans and creators are restricted to specific platforms, making it hard to transfer benefits, memberships, or digital content across platforms.

-8. Global Accessibility Barriers
+**8. Global Accessibility Barriers**

-Payment systems often limit access to global creators and fans due to regional restrictions or currency issues.
+- Payment systems often limit access to global creators and fans due to regional restrictions or currency issues.

-## CURRENT APP FEATURES
+## Features

 - **Seamless onboarding**: Easily get onboarded on the platform through Google or wallet using Reown AppKit.
 - **Gift creators**: Gift your favourite creators SOL using reown Appkit SDK in-app without having to leave the application.